 Kids looking bored?
 Need a break from routine?
 Right here in Dublin, Ohio, you’ll find all the makings for a fun-filled and safe family getaway, only a short road trip away from home.
 We’ve asked our locals and real travelers for Dublin, Ohio recommendations and travel tips, and we’re sharing them in this weekend itinerary your whole family will love.
-This summer, ditch home for family fun in Dublin.
+Ditch home for family fun, right here, right now, in Dublin.

 After checking into your hotel, head to the Dublin Village Tavern nestled in our historic downtown for your first taste of Irish hospitality.
 "The Tavern," (as locals call it), is a place where friends gather and visitors are welcome.

 *TIP: Try to arrive at the Tavern before 6 pm to catch Happy Hour specials on both food and drinks.

 After dinner, walk around the corner to Johnson’s Real Ice Cream for dessert.
 Our travelers highly recommend their Irish Sundae: mint chocolate chip ice cream and hot fudge topped with Oreo pieces, whipped cream, and gold sprinkles.
 It’s exclusive to our Dublin location, so you won’t find it anywhere else!
 For a taste of fall, try a scoop of pumpkin ice cream or a delicious pumpkin ice cream sandwich.

 Trip Advisor Review: BethanieTilley from Columbus, Ohio shares, “We are huge ice cream people and we finally found our new spot.
 We've tried ice cream all over the city and I truly can say Johnson's is the best hands down.
 Prices are very reasonable and the service is excellent.
 They let you try as many flavors as you need to find that perfect one.
 I LOVE the inside decor and atmosphere and LOVE, LOVE the outdoor courtyard seating!”